sebastianjnuwu/KellyWorld/README.md

 # Contributing

-Contributors can also help develop this project through [`Pull requests`](https://github.com/sebastianjnuwu/KellyWorld/pulls), your contribution helps improve code and implement new things!
+You can also contribute to this repository via [`PR`](https://github.com/sebastianjnuwu/KellyWorld/pulls) just have something to implement that is useful or even optimize or improve.

 # License